techlanka/blog/about/index.md

 subclass: 'post page'
 ---

-Techlanka Solutions serving the clients since 2012 in intense of providing unlocking solution and information for 3G & 4G USB modem that are available in market.
+Techlanka x Solutions serving the clients since 2012 in intense of providing unlocking solution and information for 3G & 4G USB modem that are available in market.
 It has been a challenge to face each an every personals I meet throughout my journey.
 With my continued hard work has raised techlanka.lk as No.1 Unlocking Blog from Sri Lanka for past years.

 We have taken one more step to take youth through the use of social networking services and develop an understanding and interest in technology.
 We will be bringing the latest news in the technical world through techlanka.lk in simple English.
 We also pay special attention to the link collection link that contains more information whenever possible.